 Do not let discomfort hold you back from trying something new, pursuing a dream, or listening to and acting on a nudge from your gut or maybe a request from someone.

-Don’t worry, you can always say no. I do.
-That is until I surrender to God.
+Don’t worry, you can always say no.

 If your heart is tender towards God and you truly desire to see Him at work in your life, there comes a point when you begin to know the difference between a mere human request and one that is coming straight from God himself.

 Nothing that has brought fulfillment, value, and growth in my life has come from a place of comfort.

 Our places of rest should be comfortable, not our road to growth.

 “Comfort never leads to excellence.” – Jeff Goins, The Art of Work